Korean vs Chinese vs Japanese: Know the Differences

 Challenges of Learning Chinese

-King Sejong’s creation of the Korean alphabet, Hangul, in the 15th century aimed to increase literacy rates and foster national identity, providing an alternative to Chinese writing systems.
-For many English speakers, learning Chinese presents a formidable task, often regarded as one of the hardest languages to master due to its tonal nature, complex characters, and grammatical intricacies.
+King Sejong created Hangul in the 15th century to boost literacy and foster national identity as an alternative to Chinese.
+For English speakers, learning Chinese is challenging, often seen as one of the hardest languages due to its tonal nature.
 Even for proficient language learners, deciphering the nuances of Chinese can be akin to unraveling a linguistic puzzle.

 Conclusion